California’s Comparative Negligence Law and Your Spinal Cord Injury

 A spinal cord injury can change your life forever.
 Most victims who suffer a spinal cord injury require long-term medical and personal care that results in substantial medical costs.
 Because the value of the personal injury claim in a car crash involving this type of injury can be extremely high, insurance companies often allege that the car crash victim is partially at-fault for the car crash to reduce the amount of damages paid to the victim under California’s comparative negligence law.
-For this reason, it is extremely important that you have an experienced attorney representing you to protect your rights.
+For this reason, it is extremely important that you have an experienced spinal cord injury attorney representing you to protect your rights.

 What makes the Levinson Law Group different from other personal-injury law firms?
 Gordon R. Levinson used to represent the largest insurers in North America.
 He understands how these companies use California’s comparative negligence laws to deny claims.
 Now he uses that knowledge and experience fighting for injured and aggrieved people against the big insurance companies.
 We accept cases on a contingent fee.
 That means that if there is no recovery in your case you pay no fee.
 And in most cases, we even advance the costs.
-For your free consultation, call 1-866-643-HURT (4878) today.
+For your free consultation, call (760) 642-5475 today.